dpreussler/android-gluten/README.md

 https://github.com/path/android-priority-jobqueue

 Usage:
-Espresso.registerIdlingResources(new PriorityJobQueueIdleMonitor(new JobManager(context)));
+`Espresso.registerIdlingResources(new PriorityJobQueueIdleMonitor(new JobManager(context)));`

 Just another logging framework
 ==============================
 multiple combinable logging classes.
-Combine local logging with files with Crashlytcs with NewRelic….
+Combine local logging with rolling file logging with Crashlytcs with NewRelic….

 LogCatLogger : writes to android.util.log

-FileLogger : writes rotating log files with java.util.logging
+FileLogger : writes rotating log files with java.util.logging (get content written via FileLogger.getLogFileContent() if needed)

 SilentLogger: does not log (implements same interface as above, can be used to disable logging)